A Guide to Finding the Best Dentist in Chiang Mai

 Many dental treatments require a follow-up treatment or consultation.

-For example, you need to visit a dentist for two to three more (or more) times for dental implants, root canal treatments, and crowning.
+For example, you need to visit a dentist two to three more (or more) times for dental implants, root canal treatments, and crowning.

 For teeth replacement, you may need to see the dentist five more times.